blockfrost/blockfrost-crystal/README.md

 ```

 **NOTE**: *The `count` parameter should be a value between `1` and `100`.
 Lower
-or higher values will be coerced to fit with that range.*
+or higher values will be coerced to fit within that range.*

 The `order` parameter is converted to an enum in the background, so the
 underlying enum values are also accepted: